Five reasons for over 50s to give up sugar (middle-aged spread and premature ageing aren’t healthy – or sexy!)

 Among the many dietary and lifestyle reasons that can trigger wrinkles, high cholesterol, joint pain, stress, and other health issues, sugar consumption is one big one.
 Sugar (more specifically, fructose) is at the heart of why we begin to see signs of ageing in our 50s.

 If you think giving up sugar is just about losing a bit of weight, you may want to have another look at what’s really happening to your body when you eat too much of the sweet stuff.

 When we think of sugar, we usually associate it with the white sticky stuff, commonly known as table sugar (sucrose).
-But that’s only half of the story, as sucrose after it’s been consumed is metabolised as 50 per cent glucose and 50 per cent fructose.
+But that’s only half of the story, as sucrose after consumed is metabolised as 50 per cent glucose and 50 per cent fructose.

 Glucose is absolutely essential to every cell in your body for good health.
 It is fructose (fruit sugar) that is the real problem.

-The body uses both and, in fact, glucose is essential to every cell in your body for good health.
+The body uses both, and, in fact, glucose is essential to every cell in your body for good health.
 It is fructose (fruit sugar) that is the real problem.
 It makes up 50 per cent of table sugar, and every piece of fruit you consume consists of fructose.

 So when you declare to the world that you are thinking about giving up sugar, it is actually fructose that you need to cut back on.
-It can be quite the conundrum.
+It can be quite a conundrum.
 Could fruit possibly be bad for us?

 1. Middle-aged spread